 Storing & Freezing

-Storing: Transfer any leftovers into an airtight container.
+- Storing: Transfer any leftovers into an airtight container.
 Refrigerate for up to 3-4 days.

-Freezing: Place the cooled dip into a freezer-safe container, ensuring there's some space at the top to allow for expansion during freezing.
-The frozen dip can last for up to 2-3 months.
-To reheat, thaw it in the refrigerator overnight.
-Once fully thawed, reheat it in a microwave-safe dish or on the stovetop over low heat.
-Stir gently to restore the creamy consistency, and then garnish with cotija cheese and fresh cilantro before serving.
+- Freezing: Place the cooled dip in a freezer-safe container, ensuring there's some space at the top to allow for expansion during freezing.
+The frozen dip will last for up to 2-3 months.
+Thaw out in the refrigerator overnight before reheating.

 Yes, you can use frozen corn as a substitute for canned southwestern corn.
 Just make sure to thaw the frozen corn and drain any excess liquid before adding it to the slow cooker.